nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

         public void AddEmployee(Employee employee)
         {
             /*
-            * TODO: Complete this method
+             * TODO: Complete this method by using an INSERT statement with SQL
              *  Remember to use SqlParameters!
              */

         }